 I write fiction, and occasionally I exchange critiques with other writers.
 I’ve noted lately a certain stigma and fear with respect to the verb to be, an over-reaction to passivity.
 Allow me to illustrate.

-Yet, the average critiquer finds this sort of language disagreeable.
-“It’s too boring, too passive,” she will say.
+The average critiquer finds this sort of language disagreeable.
+“It’s too boring, too passive,” they will say.
 “Consider instead something like, the frigid air bit into his skin.”

 Well, you did consider that.
 But sometimes you don’t want the reader to care about the air.
 You want them to care about something else.
 You simply need them to know, to absorb, and to move on.

 Of course this is not always desirable. ↩